gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-22-hope-in-hopelessness/index.md

 ---
-title: The Road
+title: "Hope In Hopelessness"
 date: 2023-07-22
-summary: 'To me this book is the opposite of hopeless…'
-icon: book
+summary: "I talked to my Aunt about *The Road* once several years ago.
+She said she loves McCarthy, but she didn't like this book.
+I remember her saying she couldn't enjoy a book that is \"so hopeless\"."
 tags:
-  - Book Report
+- Essay
 ---

-{{< booklist/book
-title="The Road"
-author="Cormac McCarthy"
-cover="cover.jpg"
-format="Print" >}}

-This is my third or fourth reading of *The Road*.
-I picked it up to flip through and look up a couple of passages for a project I'm working on.
-A dangerous pastime I know.
-A few days later I had read it again.
-(It's a short book, and a quick read.)

 I talked to my Aunt about *The Road* once several years ago.
 She said she loves McCarthy, but she didn't like this book.
 I remember her saying she couldn't enjoy a book that is "so hopeless".
 I understand where she's coming from.
 The world portrayed here is unimaginably bleak, peopled with unimaginable cruelty.
 But to me this book is the opposite of *hopeless*.
 Into that bleak and cruel world, he gives us a man and a boy against all odds.

 {{< quote >}}
 We’re going to be okay, arent we Papa?